Which apartments are covered by rent-stabilization?

 Rent Guidelines Board increases

 The NYC Rent Guidelines Board (RGB) meets every spring to determine the renewal increase amounts for all of New York City’s rent-stabilized apartments.
 The RGB is a 9-member panel appointed by the mayor.
 They generally award landlords increases that steadily maintain or increase their profit level.
 The increases vary.
-For leases being renewed between Oct 1, 2019 and Sept 30, 2020 are 1.50% for one-year renewals, and 2.5% for two-year renewals.
-In 2018-19 the increases were 1.5% for 1-year / 2.5% for 2-year renewals.
+For rent-stabilized leases being renewed between October 1, 2020 and September 30, 2021, the legal rent may be increased at the following levels: 0% for a one-year renewal, or for a two-year renewal–0% for the first year and 1% for the second year.
+In 2019-2020, the increases were 1.5% for one-year renewals, and 2.5% for two-year renewals.

 A new guideline is voted on every June, and the increases take effect for leases coming up for renewal on October 1st of that year through September 30 of the following year.
 However, your landlord must offer you a renewal lease in order to collect a rent increase.
 If your landlord doesn’t offer you a valid lease renewal, you don’t need to pay the increase until a period of time after that offer.